davideastmond/tennis_web_scoreboard_frontend/readme.md

 This project is the front end part, which allows the initiator to enter the names of player and start a game.
 A random link is generated (along with a QR code), which the initiator can send to their mates or an umpire even, to keep track of the score, live in real time.

-Once a user joins a game session via the link, their client connects to teh web_score_board_server, where the game information is served to each client.
+Once a user joins a game session via the link, their client connects to the web server, where the game information is served to each client.

 ### Related Server Project